Dalhatmd/alx-system_engineering-devops/README.md

-A repository for Mysql projects on the server
+A repository for System engineering projects